Eligible organizations must meet the following guidelines to be considered for grant funding. The foundation supports:

 - Organizations serving the residents of San Francisco, Marin, San Mateo, and Sonoma counties, and limited to Palo Alto in Santa Clara County;

-- The foundation prioritizes support of organizations that encompass community service for low-income youth within the program areas below; and
+- The foundation prioritizes support of organizations that encompass community service for low-income youth within each of the foundation’s priority program areas;

 - Prefers to receive requests for specific projects and programs that focus on the following:

 College Access and Persistence, ensuring that students who come from low-income backgrounds persist on a pathway through secondary school and into and through two- or four-year college with the support of high-quality academic and college-bound programs.
 Attributes of successful grantee organizations and programs: